Main goods in extra-EU imports

-In 2018, the top 5 EU import products were crude petroleum and natural gas, computer, electronic and optical products (both 14 % of total imports), machinery & equipment, chemicals & chemical products (7 %), machinery & equipment and motor vehicles, trailers and semi-trailers (both 6 %).
+In 2019, the top 5 EU import products were computer, electronic and optical products, crude petroleum and natural gas (both 13 % of total imports), chemicals & chemical products (7 %), machinery & equipment and motor vehicles, trailers and semi-trailers (both 6 %).

 Top 5 CPA categories in extra-EU imports, 2016 - 2020

 This article focuses on the most significant goods by value (according to the CPA classification) in extra-EU imports.
-It presents statistics for the EU-28 from 2014 to 2018.
+It presents statistics for the EU-27 from 2015 to 2019.
 Imported goods can be final goods but can also be important inputs for European industries.
 The article discusses the share of individual Member States in total extra-EU imports for the five most imported product groups.
 Additionally, it shows the share these product groups have in each Member State's total extra-EU imports of goods.

 The article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 EU imports by CPA groups

 The composition of total EU imports of goods in 2019 for the 24 CPA groups in table 1 is shown in Figure 1.
 The top two products, 'Computer, electronic and optical products' (computers) with 15.3 %.
 Following at a distance, the next four products are 'Crude petroleum and natural gas' (oil & gas) with 12.9 %, together account for over a quarter of all imports.
-Following at a distance, the next three products are 'Chemicals and chemical products' (chemicals) with 6.8 %, 'Machinery and equipment n.e.c' (machines) with 6.0 %, 'Chemicals and chemical products' (chemicals) with 5.9 % and 'Basic metals' (metals) with 5.8 %.
+Following at a distance, the next three products are 'Chemicals and chemical products' (chemicals) with 6.8 %, 'Machinery and equipment n.e.c' (machines) with 6.5 % and 'Motor vehicles, trailers and semi-trailers' (cars) with 5.9 %.
 It is on these five product groups that the rest of the article will concentrate.